cyberbotics/webots/docs/guide/samples-environments.md

 This example is similar to the previous one but the apartement is more complete, it also contains two bedrooms, one bathroom, one restroom, stairs and a balcony.

-> **Note**: This simulation was sponsored by Kamal Othman & Prof. Ahmad Rad from AISL-SFU
+> **Note**: This model was sponsored by Kamal Othman & Prof. Ahmad Rad from AISL-SFU

 ### [factory.wbt](https://github.com/omichel/webots/tree/master/projects/samples/environments/factory/worlds/factory.wbt)